 If you love nature, the Como Park Zoo and Conservatory is a great place to visit.
 This free attraction offers hundreds of animals and a beautiful collection of plants from around the world.
 You can also have a picnic and view the wildlife in the park’s conservatory.

 Como Park has a lake, a mini-golf course, and a small amusement park called Como Town.
 You can even ride a bike on the Nice Ride Minnesota bike-sharing system.
 The system has over 400 stations and 3,000 bikes.
-Getting around Minneapolis on a bike is an affordable way to discover the city’s lesser known restaurants and boutiques.
+Getting around Minneapolis on a bike is an affordable way to discover the city’s lesser-known restaurants and boutiques.

 Minneapolis Renaissance Festival

-One of the unique things to do in Minneapolis is visit the Minnesota Renaissance Festival.
+One of the unique things to do in Minneapolis visits the Minnesota Renaissance Festival.
 This festival takes you back to medieval times with costumed characters, royal courtiers, and nobles.
 The festival is open from late August to early October.
 It is a family-friendly festival, and there is always plenty to see and do.

 One of the main attractions of the festival is the Fairy Wing Forest, which is located next to the castle in the center of the festival grounds.
 It’s a mystical wonderland where you can lose yourself in your imagination.
 It features a giant treehouse, a fairy garden, and activities for kids to create fairy wands.